-This value corresponds to a window of 200 lines.
-Windows with less lines will require shorter read-out times, and windows with more lines, longer.
-Note that changing the size of the window frame is not an offered setting but the window size could be changed by the operators to optimize the bandwidth.
+^{}This value corresponds to a window of 200 lines.
+Windows with fewer lines will require shorter read-out times, and windows with more lines will take longer to read out.
+Note that changing the size of the window frame is not an offered setting, but the window size could be changed by the operators to optimise the bandwidth.

-Due to the limited data volume that can be downlinked to ground it is not always possible to download all the images obtained during each visit.
-Window images will be downloaded to the ground with a cadence of at least one image per minute, which can be less or equal to the acquisition cadence, which is $1/t{\rm exp}$ (if $t{\rm exp} \ge 1.05$ s, see clarification below for $t{\rm exp} < 1.05$ s).
+Due to the limited data volume that can be downlinked to the ground, it is not always possible to downlink each single exposure obtained during a visit.
+Window images are however guaranteed to be downlinked with a cadence of at least one image per minute, which can be less or equal to the acquisition cadence, which is $1/t{\rm exp}$ (if $t{\rm exp} \ge 1.05$ s, see clarification below for $t{\rm exp} < 1.05$ s).
 It is, therefore, necessary to combine the individual exposures on board to reduce the amount of data transmitted.
 The individual exposures are co-added at the pixel level to realise a single image.
-Combining (or stacking) images is the baseline working strategy of a nominal visit, although the user cannot specify how many images are stacked.
-As a result, the cadence of the time series of stacked images available to the observer is $1/(N{\rm stack} \times t{\rm exp})$ and is between ~23 s and 60 s depending on the exposure time and read-out mode.
+Combining (or stacking) exposures is the baseline working strategy of a nominal visit, although the user cannot specify how many to stack.
+As a result, the cadence of the time series of stacked exposures available to the observer is $1/(N{\rm stack} \times t{\rm exp})$, which is between ~23 s and 60 s depending on the exposure time and read-out mode.
 Cadence values as a function of exposure time can be found in Table 2.

-To preserve some raw information about the target star, small window images (imagettes) containing only the PSF of each image are also sent to ground.
-These imagettes are also circular and typically 605 pixels in diameter.
+To preserve some raw information about the target star, small window images (imagettes) containing only the PSF of each exposure are also sent to the ground.
+These imagettes are circular and typically 605 pixels in diameter.
 They are used for correction purposes in the DRP.